-Applicants to this program generally are of three types: (1) pre-doctoral students who seek doctoral training in biostatistics, statistics, or computer science with a strong emphasis in genetics, (2) pre-doctoral students who seek doctoral training in human genetics or biology with a strong emphasis in biostatistics or computer science, and (3) post-doctoral students with PhDs in the mathematical or biological sciences who seek training at the interface between statistical and molecular genetics.
-Applicants may come from the participating departments of Biostatistics and Human Genetics, from the departments of the other participating faculty: Ecology and Evolutionary Biology; Epidemiology; Molecular, Cellular and Developmental Biology; Mathematics; Statistics, and Bioinformatics, or from departments not currently identified with the training program.
+Applicants to this program generally are of two types: (1) predoctoral students who seek doctoral training in biostatistics, statistics, or computer science with a strong emphasis in genetics and (2) predoctoral students who seek doctoral training in human genetics or biology with a strong emphasis in biostatistics or computer science.
+Applicants may come from the participating departments of Biostatistics, Epidemiology, Human Genetics, and Bioinformatics, from the departments of the other participating faculty in Biological Chemistry, Ecology and Evolutionary Biology, Environmental Health Sciences, Internal Medicine, Nutritional Sciences, and Statistics, or from departments not currently identified with the training program.

-The Training Program Executive Committee meets in early March to evaluate and select trainees for the program.
-Nominations and applications must be received by March 1, 2018, to receive full consideration; later submissions will be considered if positions remain.
+Applications must be received by March 1, 2021, to receive full consideration; later submissions may be considered if positions remain.